analyticsinmotion/integrate-palm-into-word/README.md

 - Requires Microsoft Windows 10/11 (<a href="https://www.microsoft.com/en-au/windows">https://www.microsoft.com/en-au/windows</a>)
 - Requires Microsoft Word 365 (<a href="https://www.microsoft.com/en-us">https://www.microsoft.com/en-us</a>)

 Please be aware that access to PaLM API and Makersuite are currently only available in the *United States*.
-Users will receive a 400:Bad Request message should they try to use this project outside the available regions.
+Users will receive a "400:Bad Request" message should they try to use this project outside the available regions.
 To monitor available regions please check here: [https://developers.generativeai.google/available_regions](https://developers.generativeai.google/available_regions)

 In addition, the PaLM API is currently in public preview.
 Please read the [PaLM API and MakerSuite Additional Terms of Service](https://developers.generativeai.google/terms) for more information.
 <br /><br />